nganani/Movies-Project/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+In order to run the website on your machine, you will need the following:
+- [Python](https://www.python.org/) installed.
+Should be pre-installed for Mac users

 ```
 Give examples